 - Oppression of characters

-Conventions that are commonly associated with Southern gothic writing include, but are not limited to:
+Conventions that are commonly used to define what Southern gothic is include, but are not limited to:

 - Foreboding thoughts